-The Compensation Committee consists of Thomas F. Lesinski (chairman), Lawrence A. Goodman, David R. Haas and Paula Williams Madison.
+Our Compensation Committee consists of Thomas F. Lesinski (chairman), Lawrence A. Goodman, David R. Haas and Paula Williams Madison.
+If elected as a director at the Annual Meeting, Andrew P. Glaze is expected to serve on the Compensation Committee.
+Paula Williams Madison has indicated that she will resign from our Board and the Compensation Committee immediately prior to Mr. Glaze's appointment to the Board.
 Each member was determined to be "independent" as defined in the rules promulgated by the SEC under the Exchange Act and by Nasdaq, and each also qualifies as an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code and a "non-employee director" for purposes of Rule 16b-3 under the Exchange Act.

-The Compensation Committee's purposes, as set forth in its charter, are:
+Our Compensation Committee's purposes, as set forth in its charter, are:

-- (1) to assist the board in discharging its responsibilities relating to compensation of our CEO and other executives; - (2) to administer our equity incentive plans (other than equity compensation for non-employee directors which is administered by the board); and - (3) to have overall responsibility for approving and evaluating all of our compensation plans, policies and programs that affect our executive officers.
+- (1) to assist our Board in discharging its responsibilities relating to compensation of our CEO and other executives; - (2) to administer our equity incentive plans (other than equity compensation for non-employee directors which is administered by our Board); and - (3) to have overall responsibility for approving and evaluating all of our compensation plans, policies and programs that affect our executive officers.

-The Compensation Committee's responsibilities are set forth in its charter, which is reviewed at least annually.
-The current Compensation Committee charter was most recently reviewed by the Committee and approved by the board in January 2018.
+Our Compensation Committee's responsibilities are set forth in its charter, which is reviewed at least annually.
+The current Compensation Committee charter was most recently reviewed by the Committee and approved by our Board in January 2018.
 The current version of the charter is available on our website at www.ncm.com at the Investor Relations link.
-There were eight meetings of the Compensation Committee during our 2017 fiscal year.
+There were eight meetings of our Compensation Committee during our 2017 fiscal year.

-The Compensation Committee performs such functions and has the authority and responsibilities enumerated in its charter.
-The Compensation Committee is authorized to form and delegate responsibility to subcommittees of the Compensation Committee as it deems necessary or appropriate, provided, however, that any such subcommittees shall meet all applicable independence requirements and that the Compensation Committee shall not delegate to persons other than independent directors any functions that are required under applicable law, regulation or Nasdaq rule to be performed by independent directors.
+Our Compensation Committee performs such functions and has the authority and responsibilities enumerated in its charter.
+Our Compensation Committee is authorized to form and delegate responsibility to subcommittees of our Compensation Committee as it deems necessary or appropriate, provided, however, that any such subcommittees shall meet all applicable independence requirements and that our Compensation Committee shall not delegate to persons other than independent directors any functions that are required under applicable law, regulation or Nasdaq rule to be performed by independent directors.

-The Compensation Committee engaged ClearBridge Compensation Group, LLC ("ClearBridge"), a nationally recognized consulting firm, to assess the competitiveness of compensation for the executive officers and provide independent advice and recommendations to the Compensation Committee regarding executive compensation.
-Prior to retaining ClearBridge, the Compensation Committee reviewed ClearBridge's independence as contemplated by the committee's charter and applicable Nasdaq rules, and determined that there were no conflicts of interest and that ClearBridge is independent from the Company, our Compensation Committee and our executive officers.
+Our Compensation Committee engaged ClearBridge Compensation Group, LLC ("ClearBridge"), a nationally recognized consulting firm, to assess the competitiveness of compensation for the executive officers and provide independent advice and recommendations to our Compensation Committee regarding executive compensation.
+Prior to retaining ClearBridge, our Compensation Committee reviewed ClearBridge's independence as contemplated by the committee's charter and applicable Nasdaq rules, and determined that there were no conflicts of interest and that ClearBridge is independent from the Company, our Compensation Committee and our executive officers.